zz2liu/RnaSeq-HpcPipelines/README.md

     prepare_pipelines
     bowtie2localSeBatch hg38 $projectDir  #set in the previous step
     ```
 - Usage:
     `bowtie2localSeBatch <genome> <projectDir>`
 - Arguments:
     * genome: one of {hg38, hg19, mm10, mm9}
     * projectDir: the Project folder with all you samples, each as folder with fastq.gz files.
 Note that only R1 files are used for this single ended (Se) pipeline.
-  - Output:
+- Output: write to the current directory
     * a summary report of the mapping pipeline: summary.report.csv, summary.report.pdf
-    * write the count matrix of [gene x sample]: geneCount.csv, geneInfo.csv
+    * a count matrix of [geneId x sampleName]: geneCount.csv, geneInfo.csv
-    * normalization of the gene count matrix: geneRpkm.csv, geneExpr.vst.csv
+    * the normalized gene expression matrices: geneRpkm.csv, geneExpr.vst.csv
-    * create sample output folders, each with:
+    * sample output folders, each with:
         - BAM file: the alignments.
         - bigwig file: the coverage at each base normalized to Counts Per Million Reads mapped (CPM).
 - To run your own project, locate your sequence project folder as described in the [FAQs](#faqs), and type after the `projectDir=` to replace the test project dir.

 ### 3.2 STAR + transcriptome pipeline